jirris/clickclacker/README.md

 tools/price.py, for retrieving prices from open api (Finland).
 tools/nord.py, for retrieving prices from Nordpool api, see script for configuring, relys on Nordpool library.
 tools/spotprice, a Go implementation to retrieve spot prices from Ensto-e.
-(Europe).
+(Europe). tools/check_clickclack.sh, small script to check if clickclack service is running, use from crontab hourly or so

 data/schedule.csv and data/schedule.html, current schedules in CSV and HTML format for viewing.